External agent configuration examples

 • Offering: GitLab.com, GitLab Self-Managed, GitLab Dedicated

-Use the following examples to create your flow configuration.
+Use the following examples to create your external agent configuration.
 These examples contain the following variables:

 • AI_FLOW_CONTEXT: the JSON-serialized parent object, including: